-In order to place a quantifiable value at each point where the surface can be changed (we call these Critical Control Points) a surface inspection method with a numerical result is required.
-Equipment that will incorporate into a production process and provide this value are required to seamlessly take the necessary measurements and gain insight into how to adjust parameters and practices to get to the desired goal.
+In order to place a quantifiable value at each point where the surface can be changed (we call these Critical Control Points), a surface inspection method with a numerical result is required.
+Equipment that will incorporate into a production process and provide this value is required to seamlessly take the necessary measurements and gain insight into how to adjust parameters and practices to get to the desired goal.
 This will ensure consistency.
-If the specification is not met, then the material does not proceed and adhesion failure is fixed before it starts.
+If the specification is not met, then the material does not proceed, and adhesion failure is fixed before it starts.

 Partnering with surface science experts is necessary to fully understand how to properly optimize the parameters and practices that might need to be adjusted in order to achieve reliable adhesion.
 Manufacturers can find help to make these changes thoughtfully and based on data rather than hope and speculation.

-The risks associated with adhesion failure can be really high and it is critical that manufacturers re-evaluate their manufacturing processes through the lens of what changes are occurring to the top molecular layers of a surface.
+The risks associated with adhesion failure can be really high.
+It is critical that manufacturers re-evaluate their manufacturing processes through the lens of what changes are occurring to the top molecular layers of a surface.

 Failure and rework impact production rates, increase costs, and can delay the launch of a new product.
 These challenges quickly gobble up personnel's time and prevent them from having the time to focus on innovating, developing new products, or optimizing.
 Warranty claims and recalls can be costly ways to realize there is an adhesion problem.
 Solving these issues upfront can save companies a fortune in the long run.